dlaurie/lua-ihelp/README.md

 and do what it says.

-Alternatively, include the help source in your application and provide your own `shorthelp` string and `longhelp` table.
+Alternatively, copy the help source into your own application and provide your own `shorthelp` string and `longhelp` table.

 With an existing LDoc-compatible module, e.g. Microlight: